 What is IR35?
 IR35 rules explained

-Essentially, IR35 affects all contractors who do not meet the Inland Revenue's definition of 'self employment'.
+Essentially, IR35 affects all contractors who do not meet HMRC's definition of 'self employment'.

 The IR35 rules will result in an increased tax and N.I. liability and will prevent contractor companies from retaining profits to grow their business in the future.